 Students must formally apply for Sophomore Honors Distinction the semester after completing the requirements.
 The link to the application is sent out in the weekly Honors email at the start of each semester.
 Students may use upper-level Honors credits completed in their first four semesters toward the distinction, but enrollment in traditional 100- and 200-level Honors sections is highly encouraged.

 Students receiving this distinction will receive recognition at the Honors Recognition Ceremony and on their transcripts.
 Students working toward senior honors distinction are expected to indicate their intention to the Honors Director during the first semester of the junior year (sooner if pursuing early graduation) for additional information on requirements including the following:

-- Completion of upper division readiness program designed to expose students to the concept of the senior thesis and lay the groundwork for senior research later;
+- Completion of thesis readiness program at least two semesters prior to graduation.
+This online training is designed to expose students to the concept of the senior thesis and lay the groundwork for senior research later;

 - Completion of nine hours of upper-level Honors coursework including at least three (3) hours of 300- or 400-level HONR credit (chosen from HONR 304, 305, 401, 402 or 441), and